ansible/ansible/docsite/latest/rst/gettingstarted.rst

     [default]
     host_key_checking = False

+Alternatively this can be set by an environment variable:

+    $ export ANSIBLE_HOST_KEY_CHECKING=False

-Usage of host key checking in paramiko mode is reasonably slow, therefore switching to 'ssh' is also recommended when using this feature.
+Also note that host key checking in paramiko mode is reasonably slow, therefore switching to 'ssh' is also recommended when using this feature.

 .. seealso::